Riccobono Seminar: Purpose

+History

 The first meeting of the Riccobono Seminar occurred on January 8, 1930 at the Catholic University of America.
 Roscoe Pound, dean of the Harvard Law School, chaired the session, and Charles S. Lobingier, the Seminar's first chairman (magister) gave his magisterial address "The Continuity of the Roman law."
 Following this inaugural session, the Seminar appears not to have met again until October of 1930, even though the group's intention was to meet monthly during the academic year.
 In the next several years, the Riccobono Seminar reconvened sporadically at various District of Columbia law schools approximately twenty times.
 The Seminar’s initial difficulties were caused by a lack of funding.
 During the 1934-35 academic year, the Seminar's charter members recognized that they needed to reorganize if the institution was to survive.
 Therefore, they drafted a new constitution which was approved by the Council in February of 1935.
 In a letter announcing the new constitution, the Scribe of the Seminar wrote: “The new constitution calls for a change of policy whereby more control will be vested in the Catholic University of America.
 In consideration of this, the administration of the University will be willing to finance the Seminar within reason.
 It seems hopeless to attempt to finance the Seminar in any other way at present.
 This is the reason for the alteration of the constitution."

 Once on a sound financial and institutional footing, the Riccobono Seminar provided a forum in which leading American scholars of Roman law presented and discussed the results of their research.
 Several noted Roman law scholars from abroad also lectured at the Seminar.
 The list of Riccobono Seminar presenters includes many of the best regarded Roman law scholars and legal historians of the time.
 Among these were : H. Milton Colvin, Roscoe Dorsey, Charles S. Lobingier and Fritz Schulz (jurist); A. Arthur Schiller, Francis de Zulueta, J.B.
 Thayer, Ernest Levy, and Judge Fred H. Blume.
 Holding the Seminar in Washington D.C. also meant other notables were sometimes in attendance.
-The specially invited guests at one meeting included: Justice Pierce Butler (jurist) of the United States Supreme Court, Senator Joseph C. O’Mahoney, Professors Joseph Beale and Samuel Williston of the Harvard Law School, Professor John Wigmore of the Northwestern Law School, two law school deans, and several other law professors.
+The specially invited guests at one meeting included: Justice Pierce Butler (jurist) of the United States Supreme Court, Senator Joseph C. O'Mahoney, Professors Joseph Beale and Samuel Williston of the Harvard Law School, Professor John Wigmore of the Northwestern Law School, two law school deans, and several other law professors.